People in Atlanta are searching for trauma therapists right now. Do they find you?

 For broader context on the Atlanta therapy market, see our Atlanta therapist marketing guide.

-Our free assessment checks your Google presence, Psychology Today profile, website, and AI search visibility for trauma-specific terms in Atlanta.
+The free checkup reviews your Google presence, Psychology Today profile, website, and AI search visibility for trauma-specific terms in Atlanta.
 Takes 2 minutes.

 Atlanta trauma therapists should name their modality and the specific trauma types they treat in the first sentence.
 "I specialize in EMDR treatment for PTSD and complex trauma" is clear and searchable.
 If you work with racial trauma, community violence trauma, or intergenerational trauma, describe that clearly.
 Atlanta clients want to see that you understand their specific experience, not just trauma as a clinical category.